MagaluCloud/magalu/mgc/cli/docs/iam/Roles/permissions/list.md

     --debug                    Display detailed log information at the debug level --env enum                 Environment to use (one of "pre-prod" or "prod") (default "prod") --no-confirm               Bypasses confirmation step for commands that ask a confirmation from the user -o, --output string            Change the output format.
-Use '--output=help' to know more details.
+You can use 'yaml', 'json' or 'table'.
 -r, --raw                      Output raw data, without any formatting or coloring
     --server-url uri           Manually specify the server to use
 ```